 In a time when many world organizations are promoting new models of public education in response to the advent of the knowledge and digital era, we believe Canadians would prefer to see a national learning vision founded on Canadian values and principles.
 We are all witnessing the profound and escalating changes in global economies and societies arising from rapid technological advancements and unprecedented access to information and creation of knowledge.
 Canadians appreciate that in today's world our youth must be positioned for success with advanced competencies and skills to be able to adapt to an ever changing work and social environment.
-While Canadians understand that we must position our youth for success within the context of these global trends and forces, we wish to see our public education systems remain true to our traditions and values.
+While Canadians understand that we need to position our youth for success within the context of these global trends and forces, we wish to see our public education systems remain true to our traditions and values.

-Canadian parents understand that modern public education systems are and need to offer new and more relevant learning than when they attended school.
+Canadian parents understand that modern public education systems need to offer learning opportunities that are relevant to today's students, and that much has changed in this regard compared to when they attended school.
 For example, advancements in brain science are providing new insights into how people learn, so that teachers can personalize or tailor lessons to fit learning styles and needs, and engage our youth in their own learning experiences.
 Canadians recognize the importance of literacy, numeracy and science as foundational to all learning, and are demanding that public education provide evidence of student achievement, while ensuring their youth develop social emotional competencies as well as attain life skills.
 Global research in learning has identified additional competencies our youth will require for success in the modern world of escalating change.

 What if we could create a learning model that naturally and authentically improves student achievement in literacy, numeracy and science, and provides our youth with modern competencies and life skills needed to succeed in a future we can only imagine?
-What if we could offer learning experiences to our youth that ignite their creativity and engages them in their own learning?
+What if we could offer learning experiences to our youth that ignites their creativity and engages them in their own learning?
 What if we could harness the digital tools of today's world to provide higher quality learning experiences and opportunities for our children, in a more cost effective and efficient manner?
 And what if we could create a learning model that positions our youth for success in a global environment, while imparting within them the traditions and values we Canadians take pride in.

-Shifting Minds offers a made-in-Canada learning framework for the 21st century.
+Shifting Minds is a made-in-Canada vision and framework for 21st century education that all Canadians should aspire to offer to their learners.